Guide To Finding Scholarships And Grants For College

 Generalized online scholarships can be tricky to scroll through.
 While there are some reputable websites, there are scams too.
 Try to look for websites with a ‘.org’ or ‘.gov’ when you look through the search engine’s results.
 Federal Student Aid is a good reputable website with helpful tips.

 For science, technology, engineering, and math (STEM) related funding see here.

 Grants differ from scholarships in that they are free money given by the government.
 Most of the time, universities will automatically place you with grants you qualify for based on family income.
 Your financial aid advisor will discuss all you qualify for when you visit.

-For specific STEM grants, the link mentioned above is a good source along with this website.
+For specific STEM grants, the link mentioned above is a good source.